|

 netdev-dpdk/get-mempool-info [interface]

-Prints the debug information about memory pool used by
+Prints the debug information about memory pool used by DPDK

-DPDK interface.
-If called without arguments, information
+interface.
+If called without arguments, information of all

-additional mempool statistics enable
+mempool statistics enable CONFIG_RTE_LIBRTE_MEMPOOL_DEBUG

-CONFIG_RTE_LIBRTE_MEMPOOL_DEBUG while building DPDK.
+while building DPDK.

 ODP-EXECUTE COMMANDS